zumbalogy/command_search_example/README.md

 map from: https://commons.wikimedia.org/wiki/File:BlankMap-Equirectangular.svg

 TODO:
 make "cleaned" in the disclaimer a link to the code

 clicking the map could search results within a few degrees of where you clicked

+a timeline above the map could be nice.

+selected one could be a diff color on map/timeline

 make question mark pop up helper box in the input to show off syntax and all.

 build selected-result card pretty and make things clickable so that clicking country:spain puts "country:spain" in the search box